Demonstrative Pronouns

 That will be hard to take care of.

-Here, in this example, 'that' refers to a future time.
+Here, in this example, 'that' refers to something in the future.

 3. Using plural near or far pronouns to talk about the general condition of life in the present, past or future: